chris1610/barnum-proj/README.rst

 I think `fake factory <https://pypi.python.org/pypi/fake-factory>`_ is one of the best out there and provides a lot more options than barnum.

+However, Barnum still has some unique aspects, specifically having some "intelligence" as to how the data is related and the flexibility you have to easily customize the data by adding or subtracting to the data in the **source-data** directory.

 What type of information does Barnum generate?
 ==============================================